InsightDataScience/Sherlock/README.md

 # Michaniki
 Michaniki is a web platform that allows user to create a image classifier for custom images, based on pre-trained CNN models.
-It also allows to use the customized CNN to pre-label images, and re-train the customized CNN when more training data become avaliable.n
+It also allows to use the customized CNN to pre-label images, and re-train the customized CNN when more training data become avaliable.

 Michaniki is currently serveing as RESTful APIs without front-end UI.